Solunium/Epic-Seven-E7-Secret-Shop-Refresh/README.md

 Increase screenshot speed, if you have a longer loading time after each purchase/refresh action

-You can stay with the default speed setting in most cases (I don't recommend lowering the mouse and screen speed if you don't know what you are doing)
+You can stay with the default speed setting in most cases

 By not setting a skystone budget, the program will run till ESC is pressed